Why Use a Real Estate Agent When Buying a Home?

 Seller’s Agents and Buyer’s Agents

 If you’re dealing with a seller’s agent, he or she may be duty-bound to tell the seller information that you as the buyer tell the seller’s agent.
 In Georgia, the seller’s agent doesn’t have any duty of confidentiality towards you when talking to you as a buyer customer.
 Honest treatment might require that the agent warn you that “I must convey to the seller anything that would be useful so don’t tell me anything you wouldn’t tell the seller.”
 If you’re dealing with seller’s agents, it’s a good idea to keep confidential information to yourself.

 Many home buyers prefer to hire a buyer’s agent, one who owes the full range of duties, including confidentiality and obedience, to the buyer.
 A buyer’s agent is often paid by the seller, regardless of the agency relationship.

 Evaluating a Real Estate Agent

 In making your decision to work with an agent, there are certain questions you should ask when evaluating a potential agent.
-The first question you should ask is whether the agent is a REALTOR®.
-Here are other questions you should then ask the agent:
+Here are questions you should then ask the agent:

 • Do you have an active real estate license in good standing?
 To find this information, you can check with your state’s governing agency.

 • Do you belong to the MLS and/or a reliable online home buyer’s search service?
-Multiple Listing Services are cooperative information networks of REALTORS® that provide descriptions of most of the houses for sale in a particular region.
+Multiple Listing Services are cooperative information networks of Real Estate Agents that provide descriptions of most of the houses for sale in a particular region.

 • Is real estate your full-time career?